21 Aug [:en]Where to invest in Barcelona?[:]

 Unlike other areas in Ciutat Vella, El Raval offers classic Catalan properties at a surprisingly affordable price.
 The perfect combination of central location and low price makes Raval a great contender for the most sought-after neighborhood by international investors.
 This area attracts a lot of young foreigners hoping to stay in Barcelona for a few months; and a property is usually rent out quickly due to high demand.

-Property price per sqm in El Raval usually starts from 4000€ although this can vary greatly depending on the type of property.
-A refurbished flat, one that has both classic elements and modern renovation, can cost up to 5000€ – 8000€ per sqm.
+Property price per square metter in El Raval usually starts from 4000€ although this can vary greatly depending on the type of property.
+A refurbished flat, one that has both classic elements and modern renovation, can cost up to 5000€ – 8000€ per square metter.
 However, investors can also choose a cheaper property at under 2500€ per sqm and then make some quick renovations.
 Regardless of the option you choose, properties in El Raval still offer good rental opportunities.
 However, you should pay attention to the street where the property is located.

 Poble Sec – the up-and-coming town

-Similar to El Raval, the lively Poble Sec also has the best of both worlds: cheap properties in an enviably excellent location.
+Similar to El Raval, the lively Poble Sec also has the best of both worlds.
+The properties are cheap but the location is really excellent.
 The area attracts many foreigners, “including young professionals such as architects, designers, and artists who have opened studios in the streets of Poble Sec.”
 The area presents great rental opportunities as many international students rush here to find an accommodation as it is easily accessible to a few of Barcelona’s universities.

 Price in Poble Sec usually starts at around 4000€ per sqm.
 Same as in Raval, flats to refurbish are much cheaper, varying from 2000€ to 2500€ per sqm.
 In high-demanded areas such as Avenida Paralelo or Calle Blai, prices can go up to 5000€.
 These prices are extremely attractive for an up-and-coming area like Poble Sec, which is where you should be looking at for buy-to-let investment.